bryce080/WHSTechNotes/journal.md

 |Octagon|Red|3|
 # February 18, 2025
 The most interesting thing I learned last week was that I learned that Elden Ring Nightreign is coming out on the 30th of May.
+# February 24, 2025
+ Technology can be use to help educatiors and service providers stay updated because it can keep track of new slang.
+It can also make a graph of how popular it is and even what they mean.
+Some potential benefits is that apps can understand someone who is using this slang.
+On the other hand, the apps may get confused easier and misunderstand trying to see if someone is using slang.
+ It is best for school to leave slang informal.
+The reason they should is because it would make education for children much harder on both teachers and children, introducing a whole new set of vocabulary that is not necessarily needed.
+Continuing off of that, misunderstanding would impact interactions because they can lead to cluelessness, sadness, or anger.
+An example is if someone thinks you're saying something mean to them, but in reality you're saying something completely different.